sensu/sensu-docs/content/sensu-go/5.10/api/overview.md

 ### Access control

 With the exception of the [health][5] and [metrics APIs][6], the Sensu API requires authentication using a JWT access token.
 Sensuctl provides an easy way to generate access tokens for short-lived use with the Sensu API.
+These access tokens can also be generated with basic authentication against the authentication API.
 The user credentials that you use to log in to sensuctl determine your permissions to get, list, create, update, and delete resources using the Sensu API.

+Access tokens last for around 15 minutes.
+If your token expires, you should see a 401 Unauthorized response from the API.

-To generate an API access token using sensuctl:
+#### Generating an API access token using sensuctl:

 1. [Install and log in to sensuctl][2].